CMS-Enterprise/SONAR/README.md

 ```

 ## Dependencies & Docker Compose
+DockerCompose will require the artifactory login as images are pulled from CMS's Artifactory.
+To do so, login using the `docker login artifactory.cloud.cms.gov` command.
+Credentials should be your CMS info.

 The SONAR API and Agent have two critical dependencies (PostgreSQL and Prometheus) and one optional dependency (Loki).
 All of these can be run via Docker Compose using the `docker-compose.yml` file in the root of the repo: